 Hon Sha Ze Sho Nen (HSZSN): The Distance Symbol

-The HSZSN is a crucial symbol of group distance Reiki.
-Drawing or visualizing the symbol allows you to send your Reiki energy both across time and space.
+The HSZSN is an essential symbol of group distance Reiki.
+Drawing or visualizing the symbol allows you to send your Reiki energy across time and space.
 For the HSZSN to have its desired effects in a group session, you’ll need to draw the symbol beside the recipients’ names.

 However, as the practitioner, it’s your responsibility to set the session’s mood and tone to allow HSZSN to work.
-You won’t manage to make a seamless connection with your group members if they zone out or get distracted regularly.
-This explains why it’s important to play calming music or chants that help promote personal meditation.
+If they zone out or get distracted regularly, you won’t make a seamless connection with your group members.
+This explains why it’s essential to play calming music or chants that help promote personal meditation.

 Dai Ko Myo: The Master Symbol

 The Dai Ko Myo arguably has the most transformative power of all the discussed Reiki symbols.
 It helps to heal the aura, the soul, and the various chakras.
-Drawing the Dai Ko Myo allows you to tap into the most profound energies and provide spiritual assistance to recipients in need.
+Drawing the Dai Ko Myo allows you to tap into the most profound energies and provide spiritual assistance to needy recipients.

 You can either visualize or draw the Dai Ko Myo.
-However, the important thing is to have every recipient quiet when you visualize it.
+However, it is essential to have every recipient quiet when you imagine it.
 Silence during meditation will give you the power to intercede and channel your healing energy to the group members.

-The amount of time you spend focusing on a recipient’s name should depend on the session’s intended duration.
-This means that you’ll focus on sending energy to each member for a certain number of minutes throughout the session.
+The time you spend focusing on a recipient’s name should depend on the session’s intended duration.
+This means you’ll focus on sending energy to each member for a certain number of minutes throughout the session.

-Please note that you should meditate on recipients’ names and send healing energy their way without focusing on a particular body part.
-The energy should be allowed to flow freely and go where it needs to.
+Please note that you should meditate on recipients’ names and send healing energy without focusing on a particular body part.
+The energy should flow freely and go where it needs to.

 Be sure to thank everyone for participating and release their energy before closing the circle.